rydmike/theme_demo/README.md

 We could also serialize a big settings class with all the properties to a JSON and save the entire JSON with just one key.
 We would then be writing the entire "large" JSON file to the key-value DB, every time a single settings value is changed.
 This was not desired.

-We also did not want to use a freezed or handwritten immutable class with all the settings properties in it.
-Because then we would have to use a `select` filter for every property in every widget using a settings entry, to ensure only it is rebuilt only when its value is changed.
-We would also need to `select` filter that we only want to store the property value that was changed into the used key-value DB.
-In this case we wanted to try avoid this too, maybe later I will add this approach too and compare them.
+We also did not want to use a [**Freezed**](https://pub.dev/packages/freezed) or handwritten immutable class with all the settings properties in it.
+Then we would have to use a `select` filter for every property in every widget using a settings entry, to ensure it is rebuilt only when its value is changed.
+We would also need to filter or to store only the property value that was changed into the used key-value DB.
+In this case we wanted to try avoid this approach, it is a bit more involved.
+This kind of settings feature, where we need and want full reactive behavior for all its members, is a bit different from a normal data class, where we typically may only need it for a few of its members, and for the rest, the change of entire state it is OK to update everything.
+I however fits poorly with how we wanted the settings to behave in this application.

+> Maybe later I will add a **ThemeDemo** branch that uses **Freezed** and `myProvider.select()` approach.
+It is of course possible to do so.
+It could be an interesting article to compare them and discuss pros and cons with both.

-For the settings entry properties, we could use just simple `StateProviders`, I have used done so before.
+For the settings entry properties, we could alternatively use just simple `StateProviders`.
+I have used done so before.
 It works well, but if we use `StateNotifier` and `StateNotifierProvider`, we have more control and can make an API for our settings entries that provides functions that reads very nicely when we use them.

-When the app starts, it sets the state for each settings entry value by checking if its key exists in the key-value DB.
+When the app starts, it should set the state for each settings entry value by checking if its key exists in the key-value DB.
 If it exists, then this previously persisted value is used as start value.
-If the key did not exist, then a hard coded const default value for the settings value in question is used.
+If the key did not exist, then a hard coded const default value for the settings entry value in question is used.

 ## Key-Value Database

-For the key-value database that persists the settings we use an abstraction interface, and as an example we offer a three implementations.
+For the key-value database that persists the settings we use an abstract interface, and as an example we offer a three implementations.
 One using a `Map`, and two using popular Flutter packages for storing simple key-value based data.

 0. KeyValueDb - Abstract interface.
 1. KeyValueDbMem - Volatile memory implementation, just a `Map`.
 2. KeyValueDbPrefs - [SharedPreferences](https://pub.dev/packages/shared_preferences) implementation.
 3. KeyValueDbHive - [Hive](https://pub.dev/packages/hive) implementation.

-It would be very straight forward to add additional key-value based settings implementations.
+It would be very straight forward to add additional key-value based settings storage implementations.
 Maybe even add one that uses the local implementation as off-line cache, and also persist same settings in a cloud based implementation.
 Cloud authenticated users could then bring their preferences with them when they switch to another device or platform, and it would also work off-line.

-Typically, you would of course only have one implementation and use this repository abstraction to limit the places where you interface with the actual storage solution.
+Typically, you would of course only have one key-value db implementation for storing settings, and use this repository abstraction to limit the places where you interface with the actual storage solution.
 It of course also enables swapping it out easily, should it ever be needed.
 In practice, it is seldom needed in the life-span of most applications, but hey we like over-engineered solutions.

 ### Abstract Key-Value DB Interface